 Board members must hold and maintain an active, professional or individual membership in the association for the length of service.

 How often does the TAGT Board meet?

 There are four (4) formal Board meeting each year, generally held on a quarterly basis.
-The Board meets in January/February (Leadership Retreat/Orientation), in April/May, in September, and in November/December (in conjunction with TAGT Annual Conference).
+The Board meets in January/February (Leadership Retreat/Orientation), in May/June, in September, and in November/December (in conjunction with giftED, the TAGT Annual Conference).
 Meetings are typically one or two-day commitments and usually held on a Friday and/or Saturday.